Gordon's Garden Tomb

 5. Church of the Holy Sepulchre

-After endless research, we have clearly come to the firm belief that the Church of the Holy Sepulchre is the true place of Golgotha.
-While we understand some may disagree, here is the evidence that leads us to our conclusion.
+After extensive research, we have come to a firm conviction that the Church of the Holy Sepulchre is the true site of Golgotha.
+While we understand that some may disagree, here is the evidence that supports our conclusion.

 1. The Church of the Holy Sepulchre was outside the Old City Walls of Jerusalem during the time of Christ.

-While the staff at the Garden Tomb are gracias, they lead you to believe that the Church of the Holy Sepulchre was inside the Old City Walls of Jerusalem during the time of Christ, so it's unlikely to be the site of Golgotha.
+While the staff at the Garden Tomb are gracious, they lead you to believe that the Church of the Holy Sepulchre was located within the Old City Walls of Jerusalem during the time of Christ, making it unlikely to be the site of Golgotha.
 This is false.
 The wall that now encompasses the Church of the Holy Sepulchre was added about 10 years after Christ.
 Historical records, archaeology, and eyewitness accounts all reveal this as factual.
 This later wall was incorporated into the city shortly after the time of Christ by Herod Agrippa (AD 41-44).
-This is also supported by records of Josephus (Flavius Josephus, 1st-century Roman historian).
+This is also supported by records of Flavius Josephus, a 1st-century Roman historian.

-Many eyewitness accounts and writings (Jerome, Eusebius, etc.) clearly affirm the Church of the Holy Sepulchre as Golgotha (we will elaborate more about this below).
+Many eyewitness accounts and writings (Origen, Melito of Sardis, Eusebius, and Jerome) clearly affirm the Church of the Holy Sepulchre as the location of Golgotha (we will elaborate on this further below).

 2. The Garden Tomb is an Old Testament tomb, not a new tomb from the 1st century (time of Christ), as described in the Gospels.